VLDB2020/instructions/guide-session-chair.md

     - Note that, while the technical chairs will be listening for your spoken instructions, they will remain muted for the duration of the session.
 If the technical chair needs to communicate with you, it will be through chat, so **please monitor the Zoom chat window**.
 - **Student volunteer**: A student volunteer will help you with two tasks:
     - Demote a disruptive person from panelist to attendee.
 We will ask the students to monitor and if they notice that someone is being disruptive, they will go ahead and demote them.
 If you notice that someone is disruptive, you can demote them directly yourself as well.
-    - Copy over questions from the zoom Q&A to the Slack Channel.
+    - Copy over questions from the zoom Q&A (or chat) to the Slack Channel.
 We will ask students to copy over all unanswered questions and, if possible, the questions that were answered (with their answers) as well.
 - **Slack channel**: Additional Gateway Productions support staff will also be present in a dedicated support slack channel called "technicalsupport".

 **Structure of a session**: Please run your session as follows
 - 2 minutes before session
     - Arrive in the Zoom channel a minute or two early to check your camera/mic, identify yourself to the technical chair by typing a message into the chat window (the technical chair will promote you to co-host), and mitigate any technical difficulties.
 Please note that we have a limited number of zoom licenses so we need one set of sessions to end before the next set of sessions can begin.
+Please turn ON your camera and ask your co-chair and speakers to turn on their cameras as well.
+This will make your session a lot friendlier.
 - First 5 minutes
     - Take 2 minutes for miscellaneous chit-chat.
 Both the primary and secondary chair can greet attendees as a whole.
 You can say things like: “Welcome to this session on *&lt;title of the session&gt;*.
 We will begin shortly.”
 You can also say “hi” to specific people that you recognize.
 Please also greet the speakers who join the session.
 The goal is to create a sense of a community of people coming together.
     - Primary chair should then begin the session and do the following: